T. Cullen Davis: Early life and first trial

 Thomas Cullen Davis was the middle of three sons born to legendary Fort Worth, Texas oilman Kenneth W. "Stinky" Davis.
 His father founded KenDavis Industries International, Inc., which manufactured goods used in the petroleum industry.
 Davis and his brothers received equal shares of their father's estate upon his death in 1968, and all three were described as possessing keen business instincts.

 Cullen Davis had a reputation in Fort Worth society circles for displays of bad temper and general "creepiness", according to female associates.

 Cullen Davis' first marriage was to Sandra Masters on August 29, 1962.
 They had two sons, Cullen Jr. and Brian Davis.

 Davis' second marriage was to Priscilla Lee Childers.
 They were married on August 29, 1968, only hours after the death of his father.
 It was her third marriage.
 Priscilla had one daughter from her first marriage, and two children from her second marriage, including Andrea Wilborn.

 In 1972, Davis spent $6 million ($ million today) to build Stonegate Mansion, a five-bedroom, 11-bath mansion with an indoor pool and a 2000 sqft master bedroom.
 In its prime, the luxurious, contemporary home of courtyards, tunnels and balconies at 4100 Stonegate Blvd. was decorated with more than 100 oil paintings.

 Davis and Childers separated in 1974 and both began dating other people openly.
 A judge granted Priscilla the right to live in the Stonegate property during the divorce proceedings and further authorized substantial spousal and child support payments from Davis to Childers.
 Her live-in boyfriend was Stan Farr, a former basketball star at nearby Texas Christian University.

-On August 2, 1976, an intruder entered Stonegate Mansion and killed 12-year-old Andrea Wilborn, who was home alone after returning from a Bible study.
+On August 2, 1976, 12-year-old Andrea Wilborn, who was home alone after returning from a Bible study, was murdered.
 The body of Andrea would later be found in the basement, apparently shot execution-style.
 When Childers and her then-boyfriend Stan Farr returned home, both were shot.
 Farr died at the scene.
-Childers staggered from the house being pursued by the killer as family friends Beverly Bass and Gus Gavrel Jr. (who later married), drove up to the mansion.
-The killer shot Gavrel, paralyzing him for life.
+Childers staggered from the house as family friends Beverly Bass and Gus Gavrel Jr. (who later married), drove up to the mansion.
+Gavrel was shot, paralyzing him for life.